khalid-hussain/shaheen/chap22.md

 true believer and died a death of a true believer.
 If you think that nature doesn't require our betterment, even then you are wrong.
 Nature has showered us with gifts for centuries for the sake of a few people.
 We defeated the mightiest powers of the world.
-Isn't it a gift of nature that a handful of mujahideen in the Valley of the Falcons have been stopping the storm of savagery and barbarism for years?
+Isn't it a gift of nature that a handful of mujāhidīn in the Valley of the Falcons have been stopping the storm of savagery and barbarism for years?
 Isn't it a gift of nature that it gave another chance to a nation, whose social ethics and character had perished, leaders like Badr and Musa so